ShunLu91/Single-Path-One-Shot-NAS/README.md

 ![SPOS](https://github.com/ShunLu91/Single-Path-One-Shot-NAS/blob/master/img/SPOS.jpg)

 This repo only contains 'Block Search' for reference.
-It's very time consuming to train this network on ImageNet, which makes it impossible for me to finish the experiment under existing resources.As a result, this repo mainly focuses on CIFAR-10 and greatly thanks to Zichao Guo for his advice on some details.
+It's very time consuming to train this network on ImageNet, which makes it impossible for me to finish the experiment under existing resources.
+As a result, this repo mainly focuses on CIFAR-10 and greatly thanks to Zichao Guo for his advice on some details.
 Yet, there are still some differences with the [official version](https://github.com/megvii-model/SinglePathOneShot) such as data preprocessing and some hyper parameters.